Bojana Jovanovski Petrović: 2014

 Jovanovski started season playing in Shenzhen, suffering a first round loss to German qualifier Anna-Lena Friedsam.
 She then beat Annika Beck and Olivia Rogowska in Hobart, before losing to top seed Samantha Stosur in the quarterfinals.
 At the Australian Open, Jovanovski wasn't seeded at first.
-But, after the withdrawal of Jamie Hampton who was seeded, Bojana became the 33rd seed and she was moved to the other side of draw.
+But after the withdrawal of Jamie Hampton who was seeded, Bojana became the 33rd seed and she was moved to the other side of draw.
 She started well with a three-set win over Jana Čepelová, but lost in the second round to Yvonne Meusburger.

 After Melbourne, Jovanovski moved seven places down on rankings.
 But, worse still, suffered a wrist injury, and faced a spell on the sidelines.
-She tried to play at the Open GDF Suez in Paris, but lost to Andrea Petkovic.
+She tried to play at the Indoors in Paris, but lost to Andrea Petkovic.
 As a result, she was forced to withdraw from the tournaments in Doha, Dubai and also the Fed Cup.

 Consequences of injuries continued for the results.
 Jovanovski lost convincingly at next four events in Acapulco, Indian Wells, Miami, and also first clay tournament of season in Marrakech, winning a total of just two matches.

 In Oeiras, Jovanovski defeated Monica Puig in round one to face Elena Vesnina in round two, serving for the match and holding a match point for her first quarterfinal since Hobart, but lost in three sets.
-In the first round of Madrid she outclassed Karin Knapp, but lost in the second round to countrywoman Ana Ivanovic.
-Including that loss in Madrid, Jovanovski lost then six times in a row, including Roland Garros.
+In the first round of Madrid, she outclassed Karin Knapp but lost in the second round to countrywoman Ana Ivanovic.
+With that loss in Madrid, Jovanovski lost then six times in a row, including Roland Garros.